BarisClb/ECommerceMicroserviceProject/README.md

   ### Goals of the Project:
    - Refactor my [ECommerceProject](https://github.com/BarisClb/ECommerceProject) to Microservice.
    - Deploy it on Cloud.
-   - Create CI/CD automation with DevOps Tools.
+   - Create CI/CD with DevOps Tools.

   ### TODOs:

    - Basket Service (Redis)
    - Order Service
    - Comment Service
-   - Authorization / Authentication (JWT)     - Caching (One for Categories, Redis)
+   - Authorization / Authentication (JWT)
+   - Caching (One for Categories, Redis)
    - Gateway / API for calls between UI (React) and Services
    - Refactoring / Cleaning the UI (React) Project
    - RabbitMq for Eventual Consistency